The time you have to complete your project is your most important resource. It is crucial therefore that you use your time wisely and efficiently.

 - realistically plan your year(s) of study.

-The following video offers tips on prioritising tasks to help you manage your time effectively.
 Download the Time Management Top Tips after watching the video to help reinforce your learning.

 Planning your dissertation

 Planning your dissertation is like going on a journey, and like a journey you need to plan where to start and how to get to your destination.
 It is a good idea to have a Plan B of what you might do if things don’t go according to plan.
 This will help minimise stress and the risk of not completing your dissertation on time.
 The following video has some useful tips about how to manage your time effectively, including dealing with procrastination.